Supasiti/06-Weather-dashboard/README.md

 ## <h2 style="text-align:center" id="purpose">Propose</h2>
 [(Back to top)](#table-of-content)

 In this project, I was tasked to write a weather dashboard as a way to practice making server side API requests.
-The weather data for cities is accessible throught [OpenWeather One Call API](https://openweathermap.org/api/one-call-api).
+The weather data for cities is accessible through [OpenWeather One Call API](https://openweathermap.org/api/one-call-api).

 ## <h2 style="text-align:center" id="features">Features</h2>